daevlin/daevlin.github.io/_posts/2020-07-25-x64dbg_tips_and_tricks.md

 savedata c:\dumpfolder\dump_test.bin,mem.base(edi),mem.size(edi)
 ```

-Also works with stackpointers:
+Also works with stackpointers.

 ```
 savedata c:\dumpfolder\dump_test.bin,mem.base([esp+24]),mem.size([esp+24])
 ```

 You can also use the following option.
-Note that the file gets saved in the "memdump" folder where x32dbg/x64dbg is installed then:
+Note that the file gets saved in the "memdump" folder where x32dbg/x64dbg is installed then.

 ```
 savedata :memdump:,mem.decodepointer(esi),mem.size(esi)